What Doesn't Kill You Can Maim: Unexpected Injuries From Opioids

 "It also means more opportunity to overdose," Green says.
 "Simple math tells us that we're going to have more visits to the emergency department and we're going to potentially have more injury.
 And injury will beget injury."

-Fentanyl can also change the kind of injuries some emergency rooms see — more falls and head trauma because fentanyl cuts off breathing immediately and patients collapse.
+Fentanyl can also change the kind of injuries some emergency rooms see — more falls and head trauma because taking too much of the opioid cuts off breathing immediately and patients collapse.
 But Lai Becker has a different perspective.
 She says she has treated fewer of what she calls "in between" injuries in the last six months.

 On one end of the spectrum, she says, "we're seeing people who have fortunately had a good, full, complete reversal."
-On the other extreme she says, "patients have either arrived dead, or we're able to resuscitate them, but unfortunately, they've already undergone brain death."
+On the other extreme, she says, "patients have either arrived dead, or we're able to resuscitate them, but unfortunately, they've already undergone brain death."

-To avoid fentanyl injuries and overdoses, Green urges patients to use the drug in pairs, making sure one partner is stable before the other person injects.
-She says the state could help too, by allowing patients who are addicted to opioids use the drugs in a supervised setting like a hospital or clinic.
+To avoid fentanyl injuries and overdoses, Green urges people who are addicted to the drug to at least use it in pairs — making sure one partner is stable before the other person injects.
+She says the state could help, too, by allowing patients who are addicted to opioids to use the drugs in a supervised setting like a hospital or clinic.

 "Individuals who are able to spend time there don't have to worry about hypothermia," Green says.
 "They don't have to worry about being hit or kicked or struck by a truck.
 This is something we should consider — this is a new era of prevention and intervention."